lkq1220/paper-note/the-note-of-journal-articlea-new-approach-to-estimating-the-path-loss-in-underground-wireless-sensor-networks.md

 - ##### The key dielectrics parameters(Underground path loss estimation models)
   - soil complex dielectric permittivity
     -  signifies the ability of a dielectric medium to permit the transmission of an electric field
+    - the main parameters affecting the permittivity
+      -  water content
+      - the frequency of the signal
+      - the soil composition
+      - the soil conductivity(土壤电导率)
   - soil electrical conductivity
   - soil magnetic permeability